 In that regard, they share a commonality with Ritholz Wealth management.
 Many of the employees at Ritzholz also do things on the side, be it blog authors, book authors, etc.

-I like that approach as you can’t fake real interest and passion, so I don’t see the side hustles as marketing even though it serves that purpose.
-Wouldn’t you work with someone who loves what they do rather than somebody who just considers working with you their job?
+We like that approach as you can’t fake real interest and passion, so I don’t see the side hustles as marketing even though it serves that purpose.
+Wouldn’t you want to work with someone who loves what they do rather than somebody who just considers working with you their job?

 you can’t really fake real interest and passion